 - Characteristics of Households with Very Low Food Security

 Return to Overview

 In 2006, USDA introduced new language to describe ranges of severity of food insecurity.
-USDA made these changes in response to recommendations by an expert panel convened at USDA's request by the Committee on National Statistics (CNSTAT) of the National Academies.
-Even though new labels were introduced, the methods used to assess households' food security remained unchanged, so statistics for 2005 and later years are directly comparable with those for earlier years for the corresponding categories.
+USDA made these changes in response to recommendations of an expert panel convened at USDA's request by the Committee on National Statistics (CNSTAT) of the National Academies.
+Although new labels were introduced, the methods used to assess households' food security remained unchanged, so statistics for 2005 to now are directly comparable with those for earlier years.
+The following labels define ranges of food security:

 - High food security (old label=Food security): no reported indications of food-access problems or limitations.

 - Marginal food security (old label=Food security): one or two reported indications—typically of anxiety over food sufficiency or shortage of food in the house.
 Little or no indication of changes in diets or food intake.